Vacation Rental Meetup ASSC 2019

 City Edinburgh Council Planning Authority

-There is little clarity and consistency, which the ASSC are continuing to work with them to find a solution.
+There is little clarity and consistency, which the ASSC is continuing to work with them to find a solution.

 Short term let consultation